mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

  medperf mlcube ls
 ```

-- For sake of this tutorial predefined UIDs are used:
+- For this tutorial, the UIDs are as follows:
-  - Data preparator UID: `1` by default
+  - Data preparator UID: `1`
-  - Reference model UID: `2` by default
+  - Reference model UID: `2`
-  - Evaluator UID: `3` by default
+  - Evaluator UID: `3`

 You can create and submit your benchmark using the following command: